ellucian-developer/integration-sdk-csharp-objects/README.md

 # Ethos Integration SDK C# Object Library

 This repository contains generated C# objects for use with the Ethos Integration SDK (EISDK) for C#.
-The code in this repository is not manually maintained, but rather is generated and pushed to this repository.
+The code in this repository is not manually maintained, but rather is generated and pushed by an automated process to this repository. _FOR THIS REASON, CONTRIBUTIONS TO THIS REPOSITORY ARE NOT ACCEPTED, BUT FORKING OF THIS REPOSITORY IS ENABLED_.
 The binaries for this library are available on NuGet.

 This contains the C# objects for both the Eedm and Bpapi object libraries.